reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 ---
 layout: post
-title: "How to keep history of MQTT messages in Reduct Storage"
+title: "How to keep a history of MQTT messages in Reduct Storage"
 date: 2022-04-14 00:00:46
 author: Alexey Timin
 categories: